santiagommejia/Guardian/README.md

 #### Option 2 (Manual)

-Open a terminal inside your Raspberry Pi or connect over ssh, if you don't know what is the pi's ip you can check out [this tutorial](https://itsfoss.com/how-to-find-what-devices-are-connected-to-network-in-ubuntu/).
+Open a terminal inside your Raspberry Pi or connect over ssh, if you don't know what's the pi's IP address you can check out [this tutorial](https://itsfoss.com/how-to-find-what-devices-are-connected-to-network-in-ubuntu/).

-If you're running a headless raspbian distro install **python-picamera** `sudo apt-get install python-picamera`, if errors arise due to uninstalled dependencies install them with `sudo apt --fix-broken install`.
+If you're running a headless raspbian distro install **python-picamera** `sudo apt-get install python-picamera`, if errors pop up due to uninstalled dependencies install them with `sudo apt --fix-broken install`.

 Install opencv as [described here](https://robologs.net/2014/04/25/instalar-opencv-en-raspberry-pi-2/).